tmrowe/liquibase-prototype/README.md

 ### JSON
 Example JSON change logs: `src/main/resources/db/changelog/json/`

-### SQL
-The SQL change logs are SQL with liquibase meta data supplied in formatted comments.

-With SQL change logs it is not possible to reference another file so all changes must be stored in the master file, or one of the other intermediate languages must be used to reference the SQL files.

-Example SQL change logs: `src/main/resources/db/changelog/sql/`

 ### XML
 Example XML change logs: `src/main/resources/db/changelog/xml/`

 ### YAML
 Example YAML change logs: `src/main/resources/db/changelog/yaml/`

+### SQL
+The SQL change logs are SQL with liquibase meta data supplied in formatted comments.

+The Liquibase authors have attempted to keep the SQL scripts as close to SQL as possible.
+Therefore several of the features available through the other languages are not supporting with SQL change sets.

+Example SQL change logs: `src/main/resources/db/changelog/sql/`

 ## Data Inserts
 Liquibase is able to insert data into the the database via SQL scripts and CSV files.